smeenka/esp32/lolin32/robonova.md

 ## Acknowledgements

 Robonova is a robot from the year 2008.
-The orignal control platform (MR-C3024) is an Atmega platform controlled with basic as higher language.
+The original control platform (MR-C3024) is an Atmega platform controlled with Basic as higher language.
 It is a nice control platform, but has its limits.

 Robonova consists of 16 special designed servos.
 Each servo can be controlled with standard pulse, extended pulse or hmi.